Quick start

 How to read the answer

-- The label is a style helper, not a health score.
+- The label is a style helper, not a health score, attractiveness score, or diagnosis.

-- Close measurements can make categories overlap, so the result may be approximate.
+- Close measurements can make categories overlap, so read the result as an approximate label rather than a fixed identity.

 Common mistakes to avoid